-In accordance with the REACH Regulation (Regulation (EC) No. 1907/2006), a safety data sheet (SDS) should be supplied with any hazardous chemical.
-Safety data sheets (SDSs) provide useful information on chemicals, describing the hazards the chemical presents, and giving information on handling, storage and emergency measures in case of an accident.
-SDSs may include further information on safe handling, in the form of exposure scenarios.
+In accordance with the REACH Regulation (Regulation (EC) No. 1907/2006) as amended by Regulation (EU) 2020/878, a safety data sheet (SDS) should be supplied with any hazardous chemical.
+Safety data sheets (SDS's) provide useful information on chemicals, describing the hazards the chemical presents, and giving information on handling, storage and emergency measures in case of an accident.

+Over the coming years, SDSs may include further information on safe handling, in the form of exposure scenarios.
 REACH requires users of hazardous chemicals to follow the advice on risk management measures given in the exposure scenario, where provided.